HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/interpolate.rst

 Next, since the irradiance and radiance measurements have a slight shift in wavelength, first a spectral interpolation is performed to fit the irradiance measurements to the radiance wavelengths.

-4. Averaging downwelling irradiance and radiance series:
+4. Averaging downwelling irradiance and radiance series to upwelling radiance scans:

 Downwelling radiance and irradiance (as well as uncertainties) are averaged per series.